Grimes, No. 10 Houston rally for 77-67 win over Gamecocks

 BIG PICTURE

-South Carolina: The Gamecocks played Houston tough but were never able to pull away from the Cougars in the first half.
+South Carolina: The Gamecocks played Houston tough, but were never able to pull away from the Cougars in the first half.
 South Carolina had issues with turnovers, committing 19, which Houston turned into 21 points.

 Houston: The Cougars overcame a horrendous first half in which they shot 33%, including 1 of 13 on 3-pointers.
 At one point, they went 8½ minutes without a field goal.
 Houston played in the second half just as it had in its first three contests, with tough defense, earning rebounds and taking care of the ball.